felix/music-status/README.md

 Publish your current audio track.

-Currently only supports MPD, Slack, and Listenbrainz.
+Currently supports the following sources:

+- MPD
+- LastFM

+and the following targets:

+- Slack
+- Listenbrainz

 ## Configuration